 “I wish people would stop pushing, trimming, or otherwise interfering with their cuticles,” says Dr. Howe.
 “The cuticles around our nails have a vital function; they act as seals to keep water from creeping into the tissues around our nails.
 If they’re disrupted and water is allowed to get in, infection — with yeasts or bacteria — often results.”

 So… what should we do differently?
 Dr. Howe says to hydrate our hands daily, but to skip aggressive trimming and leave our cuticles alone.
 This is especially important at the nail salon when the cuticle trimmers may not be properly sanitized.
 A better option is to use a gentle cuticle exfoliating treatment like this one.
-And a rich moisturizer, such as Benton’s Shea Butter Coconut Hand Cream ($11), is a great product to keep at your desk or in your purse.
+And a rich moisturizer, such as Benton’s Shea Butter and Olive Hand Cream ($11), is a great product to keep at your desk or in your purse.

 Not Moisturizing Oily Skin